pg1219/HW-Challenge-9-README-Generator/README.md

   ### Installation
-    test
+    Enter installation instructions here

   ### Usage
-    test
+    Enter usage information here

   ### License
-    APACHE
+    MIT

   ### Contributing
-    test
+    Enter contribution guidelines here

   ### Tests
-    test
+    Enter test instructions here

   ### Questions
-    My GitHub username is test
+    My GitHub username is pg1219

-    If you have any other questions I can be reached by email at test
+    If you have any other questions I can be reached by email at Enter email here